arturesteves/sec-project/README.md

 3. Use any of the other client side programs that uses the interfaces the server has made available to the public.

 ##### How to generate a key pair
-Open a terminal on the directory of the client project and then type:
+Open a terminal on the root directory of the client project and then type:
 `mvn exec:java@GenerateKeyPair -Dexec.args="-n Client_1"`

 ##### How to register a client
-Open a terminal on the directory of the client project and then type:
+Open a terminal on the root directory of the client project and then type:
 `mvn exec:java@Register -Dexec.args="-n Client_1 -a 10"`

+##### How to check an account
+Open a terminal on the root directory of the client project and then type:
+`mvn exec:java@CheckAccount -Dexec.args="-n Client_1"`

 ## Tests

 ##### How to run tests on the server
-Open a terminal on the directory of the server project and then type:
+Open a terminal on the root directory of any project and then type:
 `mvn clean test`

 ## Documentation